delveccj/CSC395_Fall24/Assignment2/assignment2.md

 ## Assignment 2 Tasks

-### Section: Create a GitHub Project
+### Task 1: Create a GitHub Project

 - Someone from your team must create a private GitHub repository.
 - It must be named:  CSC395_Team#  where # is your teams number.
 - Invite the other team members and the instructor as collaborators.
 - You do not need to restrict the project to only accept pull requests initially.
 We may add that later!

-### Section: Create the Tickets
+### Task 2: Create the Tickets

-You will have two weeks of development time to complete Assignment 2.
+You will have two weeks of development time to create a prototype that implements the prodcut vision.
 The two weeks will begin the day Assignment 1 is due (September 17, 2024).
 You schedule should have multiple milestones and tasks assigned to them.
+For Task 2 you should perform the following activites.

 1. **Discuss the Vision**:
    - Your team needs to discuss what the vision means and how to implement it in code.